-ECONOMIC AND TOURISM DEVELOPMENT STRATEGY OUTCOMES 1.
-Planning INCREASED Ensure a supportive planning system to encourage future VISITORS Efficient planning to support events, activation and INCREASED JOBS 2.
-Marketing and Promotion Support and promote development of new events INCREASED Conduct targeted, cooperative marketing campaigns POPULATION 3.
-Investment Attraction Attract new accommodation development INCREASED Facilitate agriculture, aquaculture and renewable energy DEMOGRAPHIC BALANCE 4.
-Advocacy and Infrastructure Development Advocate to the State and Commonwealth for infrastructure INCREASED Continue to advance Jurien Bay Foreshore, Cervantes INVESTMENT Foreshore and Jurien Bay Airport redevelopments SPEND Expand community infrastructure to improve liveability
+ECONOMIC AND TOURISM DEVELOPMENT STRATEGY

+- 1. Planning - Ensure a supportive planning system to encourage future investment - Efficient planning to support events, activation and development - 2.
+Marketing and Promotion - Support and promote development of new events - Conduct targeted, cooperative marketing campaigns - 3.
+Investment Attraction - Promote key investment opportunities - Attract new accommodation development - Facilitate agriculture, aquaculture and renewable energy projects - 4.
+Advocacy and Infrastructure Development - Advocate to the State and Commonwealth for infrastructure investment - Continue to advance Jurien Bay and Cervantes foreshore redevelopments and connect these strategic sites with the Turquoise Way Path. - Expand community infrastructure to improve liveability - Maximise the private sector utilisation of the Shire's airports facilitating leases and building new infrasturucture